The European Union implemented the General Data Protection Regulation (GDPR) on 25 May 2018.

 European Union General Data Protection Regulation Compliance

-This directive has been repealed and replaced with the European Union General Data Protection Regulation (GDPR).
+This directive was repealed and replaced with the European Union General Data Protection Regulation (GDPR).
 The GDPR is a law which expands on original European Union data laws.
-The law was enacted 27 April 2016, and will be implemented 25 May 2018.
-As such, SharpSpring is making strides to ensure total compliance.
+The law was enacted 27 April 2016, and was implemented 25 May 2018.
+As such, SharpSpring has and continues to make strides to ensure total compliance.

 Why the GDPR Impacts Constant Contact and Customers